omkarkh1/workout-app/README.md

 - ✍️ Add, edit, and delete workouts
 - 🔍 Filter workouts by date or exercise
 - 📱 Mobile-responsive design
-- ☁️ Cloud-ready for MongoDB Atlas and Render deployment
+- ☁️ Cloud-ready for Render deployment with PostgreSQL

 ## Tech Stack